Let It Die (video game): Development

 Announced on June 11, 2014, at the Electronic Entertainment Expo 2014, Lily Bergamo was changed to Let It Die; the concept of an "extreme action game" remained.
 The change commenced around the end of 2013.
-Executive director Goichi Suda explained that the concept of death is relevant throughout Let It Die, and that if one player dies in-game, they will appear in another player's game, making the deaths of players important in the experience, hence the title.
+Suda explained that the concept of death is relevant throughout Let It Die, and that if one player dies in-game, they will appear in another player's game, making the deaths of players important in the experience, hence the title.
 Reportedly, the game would have normal AI enemies and dead player characters' avatars, and was announced as free-to-play.
 The game represents a huge departure from Suda's past video games in terms of creative philosophy.
 GungHo Online Entertainment had trademarked Lily Bergamo in the United States, hinting at a possible global release, with the reveal of Let It Die confirming it.
 On October 29, 2015, GungHo Online Entertainment announced that Let It Die had been delayed, and that it would now launch in 2016 instead of its originally planned 2015 release window.
 On December 3, 2016, Let It Die was released for free on PlayStation Network in North America and Europe.

 Let It Die featured 100 Japanese artists in the rock and metal music genres curated by Silent Hill series game music composer Akira Yamaoka, who described the work as a "one-of-a-kind musical experience".

+In 2025, GungHo Online Entertainment and Supertrick Games announced an offline version of the game, in response to demand from fans.
+In March 2026, it was announced that the online servers would be shut down around September 1, 2026 and the game would shift to an offline mode.
+Current players will be able to transfer their data to the offline version through a paid DLC, while new players will pay a one-time purchase fee.
+All premium currency and PVP modes will be removed or replaced with in-game currency and PVE modes.